Backyard Buck Rogers!

 However, after eight versions of his Hydrogen Peroxide machine and, yes, 19 years later, Lozano was satisfied.
 It took that long to perfect the distillation, a process of delicately separating water from the peroxide.

 Note from Technophile: When Wendell Moore created the first rocket belt, he had a lot of help.
 His team included advisers from the U.S. space program, as well as physicians, ergonomics experts, exotic-metal welders, machinists, draftsmen and materials-testing technicians.
 Lozano’s team is considerably leaner.
 With every test flight, Lozano learns more about his rocket belt and how to control it.
 When you’re flying a machine with multiple points of control and 800 horsepower coming off your back, any tiny adjustment can make a huge difference in your trip!
 Each time Lozano flies, he gets a little closer to removing the tether and flying free.
 If he flies free, he can sell at least one of his belts so he can continue to fund his work.
 If he flies free, he can line up endorsement deals and get handsomely paid to propel himself or an apprentice over a soccer game.
-If he flies free, he becomes a member of one of the most exclusive clubs in history!
+If he flies free, he becomes a member of one of the most exclusive clubs in history!:: Source: [Popular Science]

 :: Innovation: Using a rocket pack to fly free!